ZhijianZhou01/metav/README.md

 |lower_0.001 | `1e-6` < e-value of hit contigs < `1e-3` |
 |lower_0.1 | `1e-3` < e-value of hit contigs < `1e-1` |

-In the directory `hit_summary` of each sub-directory with e-value, the sequences and summary information of hit contigs are provided.
+In the directory `hit_summary` of each sub-directory with e-value, the sequences and summary information of hit contigs are provided, and these hit contigs sequences are stored in directory `contig_out`.

 ![https://github.com/ZhijianZhou01/nextvirus/blob/main/figure/contigs_symmary.png](https://github.com/ZhijianZhou01/nextvirus/blob/main/figure/contigs_symmary.png)

+## 8. Performance testing